Data and Analytics Customer Experience CRO / Experimentation

 Before data can drive decisions, it has to be trusted.
 And in most enterprise organisations, trust in data is more fragile than the investment in analytics infrastructure would suggest.

-This is a governance problem, not a tools problem.
-Better analytics platforms don't solve it.
-Only deliberate attention to data quality, tagging governance, and regular auditing does.
+This isn't a question of data tooling but one of governance.
+Better analytics platforms don't solve the problem.
+But it can be solved by deliberate attention to data quality, tagging governance, and regular auditing.

 The accessibility problem